rm-rf-etc/operation_save_our_people/README.md

-Anyone who wants to be removed from this list can contact us and donate their tax rewards to a fund which will then be given back to the people who are losing their healthcare as a consequent of Donald Trump's OBBBA.
+Anyone who wants to be removed from this list can contact us and donate their tax rewards to a fund which will then be given back to the people who are losing their healthcare as a consequence of Donald Trump's OBBBA.